 The use of blocking screws to achieve correct alignment is recommended.
 The anterior-posterior screw (to the nail) achieves correct alignment in the lateral view while the medial-lateral screw maintains alignment in the AP view (to the nail) (Fig. 46).
-If blocking screws are needed, insert the regular Fitbone 4.5mm screws.
+If blocking screws are needed, required, standard 4.5mm Fitbone screws can be inserted.
+Please see page 30 for guidance - Inserting free-hand locking screw.

-In order to place the blocking screws use the Fitbone TN or TLN trial nail, if available, otherwise you can use the TAA dummy nail that most resembles the chosen Fitbone TN or TNL nail.
-See Table 5.
+In order to place the blocking screws use the Fitbone TN or TLN trial nail.
+Alternatively the TAA dummy nail that most resembles the chosen Fitbone TN or TNL nail can be used.
+See table 5.